-- Over 40,000 people line the streets to support the march each year and the march needs to be as exciting all every stage of the march, not just at the start.
-The final marching continents are just as important as the first.
+- Over 40,000 people line the streets to support the march each year and the march needs to be exciting at every stage of the march, not just at the start.
+The final marching contingents are just as important as the first.

 - The balance of the remaining contingents are organised based on volume of sound clashing, vehicle/pedestrian safety or significant placement history.